 While the message headers are common to both request and response messages, first line parameters are different, depending on whether the message is a SIP request or a SIP response.

-Table A-1 on page A-3, Table A-2 on page A-3, and Table A-3 on page A-5 list the specific request and response parameters, as well as the common parameters.
+Table A-1, Table A-2, and Table A-3 list the specific request and response parameters, as well as the common parameters.

 - Specific Request Parameters

 - Specific Response Parameters

 - Common Parameters